 The Federal Government's Research Training Scheme (RTS) provides exemptions for Commonwealth-funded higher degree students for the duration of an accredited higher degree course.

-Local Bachelor of Nursing (Honours) students may be eligible for a Commonwealth Supported place (CSS) for the duration of this course.
+Domestic Bachelor of Nursing (Honours) students may be eligible for a Commonwealth Supported place (CSS) for the duration of this course.
 Please contact the faculty for further information.

 International students should refer to the course fees in the International Student Office website.